Epic Games files EU antitrust complaint against Apple - WTMJ

 “What’s at stake here is the very future of mobile platforms,” Epic Games CEO Tim Sweeney said in an online post.
 “We will not stand idly by and allow Apple to use its platform dominance to control what should be a level digital playing field.”

-Apple said Epic introduced a payment feature that it did not review or approve, with the intention of violating app store guidelines that apply equally to every developer and are aimed at protecting customers.
+Apple fired back at Epic Games, saying it introduced a payment feature that Apple did not review or approve, with the intention of violating app store guidelines that apply equally to every developer and are aimed at protecting customers.

 “Their reckless behavior made pawns of customers, and we look forward to making this clear to the European Commission,” Apple said in a statement.